OlapPivotTableExtensions/OlapPivotTableExtensions.github.io/Search.md

 _Note:_ The search feature code was designed so that the [CubeSearcher class](https://github.com/OlapPivotTableExtensions/OlapPivotTableExtensions/blob/master/OlapPivotTableExtensions/CubeSearcher.cs) has no knowledge of Excel.
 That makes it completely standalone so it can be reused in other custom UIs.
-Just be sure to credit this project and post a discussion topic if you make enhancements so we can consider pushing those enhancements back into OLAP PivotTable Extensions.
+Just be sure to credit this project and let us know if you make enhancements so we can consider pushing those enhancements back into OLAP PivotTable Extensions.